iotaledger/identity.rs/bindings/wasm/docs/api-reference.md

 ### coreDocument.\_shallowCloneInternal() ⇒ [<code>CoreDocument</code>](#CoreDocument)
 ### Warning
-This is for internal use only do not call this method.
+This is for internal use only.
+Do not rely on or call this method.

 **Kind**: instance method of [<code>CoreDocument</code>](#CoreDocument)
 <a name="CoreDocument+toJSON"></a>